-3D.15.3 Distance Measurement for Free Distance Races
+3D.15.3 Distance Measurement for Other Distances Free Distance Races

-In the case where a free distance is used, the course must be measured with an accuracy of plus or minus 3% or better.
-Example: if a race is advertised as 80 km, the actual distance must be between 77.6 km and 82.4 km.
+In the case where a non-traditional race free distance is used (such as any distance other than 10k or 42.195k), the course must be measured with an accuracy of plus or minus 3% or better.
+Example: if a race is advertised as 100 km80 km, the actual distance must be between 97 and 103 km77.6 km and 82.4 km.
 A good consumer-type GPS unit is acceptable, provided the track shows continuous reception of sufficient satellites (no 'stray' data points, or missing points).
 Also acceptable is the Distance Measurement Tool of Google Maps.
 A car odometer, on the other hand, might easily be off by more than 3%, and is therefore not acceptable unless you know how to correct it.
-Using a more accurate measurement is also allowed, such as the method described for 'Fixed Distance Races'.
+Obviously, using Using a more accurate measurement is also allowed, such as the method described for 'traditional distances'.
+Fixed Distance Races'.